raballew/okd-the-hard-way/docs/01-hypervisor.md

 ## User

-The sudo command allows you to run programs with the security privileges of another user (by default, as the superuser).
-It prompts you for your personal password and confirms your request to execute a command by checking a file, called sudoers , which the system administrator configures.
-All other commands can be executed as non-root user.
 Create the user `okd` and assign any password you like.

 ```bash
 [root@okd ~]# useradd okd